jflournoy/misc-r-projects/lavaan_ri-clpm/riclpm-lavaan-demo.md

     ## ---
     ## Signif. codes:  0 '***' 0.001 '**' 0.01 '*' 0.05 '.'
 0.1 ' ' 1

+It fits much worse, with no model comparison statistic favoring the CLPM (the BIC advantage of 1 point is negligible).
+We can print out the standardized estimates to compare to the unconstrained RI-CLPM above.

     summary(fitCLPM, standardize = T)

     ## lavaan (0.5-23.1097) converged normally after  47 iterations